smirik/SmirikPropelAdminBundle/Resources/doc/publishable.md

 There is a great [Publishable behavior](https://github.com/willdurand/PublishableBehavior) for Propel.
 It allows you to add publish/unpublish objects via `publishable` behavior. `PropelAdminBundle` supports this behavior out of the box.
 There are several steps how to setup it.

 ### Step 0.
 Behavior

-Check that your model has already implemented `publishable` behavior.
-Your `Query` class should have `includeUnpublished` method, your model should have `publish` and `unpublish` methods.
+Check that you have already implemented `publishable` behavior.
+Your model should have `publish` and `unpublish` methods.

 ### Step 1.
 Yaml configuration